nirsky/react-native-scaling-example/README.md

 </div>
 <br/>
 Like Morpheus said - a walk in the park :)<br/><br/>
-What I didn't cover is scaling images (SVGs ftw) and handling orientation change.
+What I didn't cover is scaling images and handling orientation change.
 We'll keep that for a different post.
 <br/>I hope you found this post useful.
-Scaling is super important, even if your app is not released on tablet.
+Scaling is super important, even if your app is not for tablets.
 Friends don't let friends skip scaling!